the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 the range of the state variables around the values of a fixed point.
 How can we know this value?

 #.
-Clik on *Set up region model*, you’ll be redirected to a new working area.
+Clik on |burst_menu| *> Phase plane*, you’ll be redirected to a new working area.

 In this area there’s a an interactive tool, the *Phase Plane*, which allows you to understand the local dynamics, that is the dynamics of a single isolated node, by observing how the model parameters change its phase plane.

-2. Click on any point of the phase plane.
+2. Reset the same parameters as in the table above, click on any point of the phase plane.
 A trajectory will be drawn.
 We see that the fixed point is approx (V, W) = (1.5, -0.6)

 .. figure:: figures/BuildingYourOwnBrainNetworkModel_PhasePlane.png
    :scale: 40%